 Responsible Partner and Team

 - You will have a partner at Rennie Cox who is responsible for your work.
-The responsible partner is your primary contact.
+The responsible partner named in our letter of engagement is your primary contact.

-- Some or all of the work may be performed by other lawyers and legal assistants.
+- In order to provide you with efficient advice and services and to provide the most cost-effective service, it may be that part or all of your instructions will be delegated to other lawyers and legal assistants in our firm.
 In this way we can provide the appropriate expertise in an efficient, cost effective and timely manner.

 You Can Help Us